cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-1-initial-setup.md

 ### 11. Post-Installation Configuration

-Once NixOS is installed, you can begin configuring the services that will run on your router.
+Once **NixOS** is installed, you can start configuring the services that will run on your router.
 Here are some of the key services you'll want to set up:

 - **Nextcloud**: For private cloud storage.
 - **Unbound DNS with Adblock**: To block ads across the network.